-R Decision Trees – A Tutorial to Tree Based Modeling in R
+R Decision Trees – The Best Tutorial on Tree Based Modeling in R!

-- Diagnosis of Medical Problems – Classification trees identifies patients who are at risk of suffering from serious diseases such as cancer and diabetes.
+- Medical Diagnosis – Classification trees identifies patients who are at risk of suffering from serious diseases such as cancer and diabetes.

-A tree with each node having no more than two child nodes is called binary tree.
-The first node is called root and the terminal nodes are known as leaves.
+A tree exhibiting not more than two child nodes is a binary tree.
+The origin node is referred to as a node and the terminal nodes are the trees.

 To create a decision tree, you need to follow certain steps: